youyanggu/covid19_projections/estimating-true-infections.md

 On this page, we introduce a simple square root function to estimate the true prevalence of COVID-19 in a region based on only the confirmed cases and test positivity rate: `true-new-daily-infections = daily-confirmed-cases * (16 * (positivity-rate)^(0.5) + 2.5)`.
 We will also introduce the *implied infection fatality rate (IIFR)*, which is a metric derived by taking a region's reported deaths and dividing it by the true infections estimate (after accounting for lag).

-Using this method, we estimate that the true number of new infections peaked at around 500,000 new infections per day in July, compared to 300,000 new infections per day in March.
-This means that the peak of infections after reopening is over 60% higher than the initial peak in March.
+Using this method, we estimate that the true number of new infections peaked at close to 500,000 new infections per day in July, compared to 300,000 new infections per day in March.
+This means that the peak of infections after reopening is 60% higher than the initial peak in March.
 In total, by the end of July 2020, we estimate over 35 million (1 in 10) Americans have been infected at some point by the SARS-CoV-2 virus.

 Below, you can see a plot of our infection estimates for the US.
 We compare the results to the [covid19-projections.com](https://covid19-projections.com) model, which uses only past reported deaths to estimate the number of true infections.